Kakifrucht/HalfminerSystem/HalfminerLand/README.md

     - Lookup other players lands, requires permission
       - List all land owned by server with */land list -s*
     - Teleport to a land by clicking on it, will mark the chunk with particles after teleport (requires permission)
+  - /land fly
+    - Enables fly mode on owned land
+      - Disables fly when leaving land, reenables it when entering owned land
+    - Custom cost and duration to fly
+    - Automatically renews fly if currently used
   - /landtp [teleport]
     - Teleport to a public teleport point
       - If player owns the teleport point a delay will be added to prevent teleports being used as private homes (bypass available)